Action of 29 July 1782

-The action of 29 July 1782 was a minor naval engagement that took place towards the end of the American War of Independence.
-The British Royal Navy frigate captured the 36-gun off Cape Henry, but the next day the squadron under Louis-Philippe de Vaudreuil intervened and recaptured the frigate.
+The action of 29 July 1782 took place during the end of the American War of Independence.
+The Royal Navy frigate captured the French Navy frigate off Cape Henry, but on the next day a French squadron under Louis-Philippe de Vaudreuil intervened and recaptured Amazone.

 Background

 had previously been a Spanish-built frigate of 36 guns that had been captured in 1779 by the Royal Navy off Lisbon.
 She was then commissioned in March 1781 - with 255 men under Captain Elliot Salter, who sailed her to North America where she formed part of George Johnstone's squadron in June 1781.

 On 29 July 1782 off Cape Henry at the entrance to Chesapeake Bay, Salter came in sight of eight large warships out of thirteen under French Admiral Louis-Philippe de Vaudreuil.
 Vaudreuil having saved most of the French Navy's ships in the disastrous defeat at the Battle of the Saintes in the Caribbean Sea three months before, took command of French fleet in America having reorganised at Boston.
 The main armament of Santa Margarita consisted in 28 18-pounder long guns, while Amazone was a light frigate carrying only 26 12-pounder long guns.